top of page

 2. When you do get a chance to chat to them, keep your introduction to a minimum.
 Best thing is to:

-4. Do not proceed to tell them your life story or why you want to do stand up, pitch jokes, try to be funny.
+2. Do not proceed to tell them your life story or why you want to do stand up, pitch jokes, try to be funny.
 Keep it professional like you're meeting an employer for any other job.
+Room runners are so put off by time wasters.
+We often get unsolicited trauma offloading, people with very inconsequential problems, and needy acts trying to push in the queue by thinking that forcing their time on a room runner will get them an advantage over others.
+This ends up having the opposite effect.

-5. Best thing to do is ask for the application process
+3. Best thing to do is ask for the application process.
+Listen.
+Actually fill the forms.

-8. Do not approach room runners whilst intoxicated.
+3. Do not approach room runners whilst intoxicated.
 Treat them like any employer.
-Respect this profession that many after dedicated their lives to.
+Respect this profession that many dedicate their free time to do.

 Emailing them: